Required Mortgage Documents in Canada

 mortgage-documents-canada-1

-Buying a new property or refinancing your mortgage in Canada in Canada requires overwhelming information.
-Sorting your mortgage before hiring a real estate agent, will ensure that you don’t waste each other's time.
+Buying a new property or refinancing your mortgage in Canada can involve extensive documentation.
+Sorting your mortgage before hiring a real estate agent will ensure that you don’t waste each other's time.
 To get a mortgage, you will typically need five types of documents:

 • Identification - Government-Issued ID etc.